AatishAether/SeniorDesign/README.md

 &emsp; Considerations: <br>
 &emsp;&emsp; 1.
-Using a neural network as described above leads us to investigate how we could incorporate the time factor into our training set so as to be
-&emsp;&emsp; able to capture sequences of gestures.
+Using a neural network as described above leads us to investigate how we could incorporate the time factor into our training set so as to be able to capture sequences of gestures.